gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 public class GameLogic : MonoBehaviour
 {

-    // Serializing a field (or variable), making it available to edit into Unity.
+    // Serializing a field (or variable), making it available to edit into Unity, in "Game Logic".
 Using the data type UnityEngine.UI.Text:
     [SerializeField] Text textComponent;
     [SerializeField] State startingState;